🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Problem 2 (Difficulty: Medium)

-Calculate TF-IDF for the following text and identify the most important words.
+Calculate TF-IDF for the following texts and identify the most important word in each document.

 documents = [